alonshrestha/alon.com.np/content/blogs/what-is-web-hosting.md

 {{< newtabref  href="https://www.hostinger.com/" title="Hostinger" rel="nofollow">}}, {{< newtabref  href="https://www.bluehost.com/" title="Bluehost" rel="nofollow">}} are some of the well known web hosts you can find on the internet.

-So, web hosting is basically buying a server, putting your website on it, and making it available to everyone.
+So, web hosting is basically buying a server, putting your website to it, and making it available to everyone.

 ## How does Web Hosting Work?

 The way web hosting works is pretty cool.

-The hosting provider sets up a server for you, where you can log in with a username and password.
+The hosting provider sets up a server for you, where you can get inside with a username and password.

+These servers come with storage and an IP address.
+The storage is used to store your website files, while the IP address creates a way to the internet, allowing others to access your website.

 Once logged in, you can upload your website.

-These servers have storage for your website files and an IP address that points to your website.

-**How to upload a website on a server?**

-There are different methods to upload a website on a server.

-You can simply drag and drop your website files on a server using a browser, select and upload it using an application or transfer it using commands through terminal.

-These methods vary on the web host you choose.

-After you upload a website, it's hosted on the server's IP address.
+After you upload a website, it becomes accessible via that server's IP address.

 To make it more professional and user-friendly, people use a domain name instead of the IP address.

 ![How does domain name maps with ip address?](/images/posts/what-is-webhosting/3.webp)

 The domain name essentially masks the IP address of the server.

-So whenever you enter the domain name, it takes you to that specific IP address where the website is hosted.
+So whenever you enter the domain name, it takes you to that specific IP address of the server where the website is uploaded.

 <!-- <div style="background-color: #e7f3fe;border-left: 6px solid #2196F3;" class="info">
   <p><strong>Related Post: </strong></p>